-2km and 5 km Buffers for Cefn Cribwr Grasslands Special Area of Conservation
+2km and 5 km Buffers for Cefn Cribwr Grasslands Special Area of Conservation planning consultants planning consultants

 Licence: This map is reproduced from Ordnance Survey material with permission of Ordnance Survey on behalf of the Controller of Her Majesty's Stationery Office Crown copyright.
 Unauthorised reproduction infringes Crown copyright and may lead to prosecution or civil proceedings.
 (Bridgend County Borough Council Licence Number 100023405, 2008)